mondoohq/cnquery/README.md

 # cnquery-packs

 This project contains query packs used with [`cnquery`](https://github.com/mondoohq/cnspec).
-The query packs have been organized into the following directories:
+We've organized them into these directories:

-- [core](core) - Core packs contain baseline queries e.g. for incidence response for various targets.
+- [core](core) - Core packs contain baseline queries such as incidence response probes for different targets.
 Core query packs are maintained by Mondoo and have strict quality requirements.
-- [extra](extra) Extra packs are for query packs that do not fit in core packs.
-It is maintained by Mondoo team and Community.
+- [extra](extra) - Extra packs are are a mix of community- and Mondoo-maintained queries that are outside Mondoo's core support tier.
-- [community](community) Community packs are primarily maintained by the community with support of the Mondoo team.
+- [community](community) - Community packs are primarily maintained by the community with support from the Mondoo team.
 Community packs may move to extra or core over time.

 ### Join the community!